Atlantic Rim (film): Reception

 Dave Pace of Fangoria gave the film two out of four stars, calling it "a testament to why there aren't many live action giant robot vs. monster movies.
 It's a very difficult thing to do right and keep the audience on your side.
 Atlantic Rim manages to be enjoyable as a bit of a goof and works on the 'so bad it's good' level."
 Dread Central gave the film three out of five stars, describing it as "the ultimate monster movie about booze-hounding broskis in battle bots saving New York City from a crazy-eyed giant sea beast that frequently appears to be merely a lost animal, confused and irritated that these metal men won't stop hitting it."

 It is one of six films featured in Season 12 of Mystery Science Theater 3000, and was the first film released in the 21st century to be riffed on the show.

+Future

+Sequel

+On October 5, 2017, it was announced that a sequel had wrapped filming.
+The film, entitled Atlantic Rim: Resurrection, was released in March 2018.
+Following from the first film, it was a mockbuster of Pacific Rim Uprising.

+Spinoff

+One of the Armada Suits from the Atlantic Rim films appears in the 2022 film 2025 Armageddon, a crossover film released to celebrate The Asylum's 25th anniversary.
+It is sent by alien invaders to attack Earth, but is captured by humanity and used as a weapon against other Asylum monsters sent by the aliens.